Ultraplot/ultraplot/docs/faq.rst

 UltraPlot helps you get your figure sizes *correct* for embedding them as vector graphics inside publications.
-It uses a slightly smaller default font size, calculates the default figure size from the number of subplot rows and columns, and adds the `journal` keyword argument to `~ultraplot.figure.Figure` which can be used to employ figure dimensions from a particular journal standard.
+It uses a slightly smaller default font size, calculates the default figure size from the number of subplot rows and columns, and adds the `journal` keyword argument to :class:`~ultraplot.figure.Figure` which can be used to employ figure dimensions from a particular journal standard.
 To keep the inline figures legible, UltraPlot also employs a *higher quality* default inline backend.